- Art Galleries, Locally Made Items & Art Supplies

 - Thrift Shops

-The Cayman Islands is quickly becoming one of the shopping meccas in the Caribbean and not just for duty-free items.
+The Cayman Islands is quickly becoming one of the Caribbean's shopping meccas, and not just for duty-free items.
 From the high-end, to surprising bargains and everything in between, a wide range of goods and services can be found locally.
-Artwork, books, toys, cameras, jewellery, household accessories and furniture, to name a few, can be purchased from an array of shops.
+Artwork, books, toys, cameras, jewellery, household accessories and furniture, are just the beginning of what our shops have to offer.

 Fashion lovers no longer have to travel abroad to purchase high-end clothing or accessories, as there are stores offering a wide selection of evening dresses, workwear, lingerie, and a phenomenal selection of swim and resort wear.
-Fashionistas who prefer a bargain should not lose heart; there is recently becoming more shops that offer great choices, at very low prices.
+Fashionistas who prefer a bargain should not be disheartened; recently more shops have opened that offer great choices, at very low prices.

 While it is important to acknowledge that the prices of some goods are more expensive than in the US, there is often a very valid reason for this.
 Every item has to be shipped to Cayman whether by air or sea; then, Customs charge duty on (most) items at 20% (to retailers) or 22% (to the general public).
 This duty is calculated based on the value of the goods, the shipping costs (from origin), as well as the insurance charged.
 The items are then on display in stores that pay far higher electricity bills than in the US and have to pay high work permit fees for their staff.
 However, seasonal sales, such as Black Friday, do happen, so make sure to keep an eye out!